johnfanv2/LenovoLegionLinux/README.md

 - lock fan controller: enabling this will freeze the current fan speed and the temperatures used to control the fan controller

 Unexpected:
-- an error is displayed or evyerthing is `0`: kernel module not loaded or installed (see above) or not compatible (do manual tests from above)
+- an error is displayed or everything is `0`: kernel module not loaded or installed (see above) or not compatible (do manual tests from above)
-- an value is not accepeted when `Write to HW`: the value is out-of-range and was not accepted by hardware
+- an value is not accepted when `Write to HW`: the value is out-of-range and was not accepted by hardware

 ### Changing and Setting your own Fan Curve with the Python CLI
 You can do the same as the GUI from a CLI program.
 It will access the same presets.